tmhglnd/mercury-docs/docs/usage/mercury4max.md

 ### Shortkeys Setup

 You can customize the shortkeys by opening the `Setup Shortkeys` under `Settings` in the menubar.
 You can also reset to the default key commands.

+#### Customize Shortkeys

+You can customize the shortkeys by opening the `Setup Shortkeys` under `Settings` in the menubar.
+You can also reset to the default key commands.

+1. Select the key you would like to customize in the dropdown menu on the top.
+2. Click `change keycommand`, it now displays `waiting for keys...`.
+3. Hit the key combination you would like to use for this command and release the keys to store.
+4. Check if stored correctly in the scroll-menu below.
+Every command displays the shortcut and keycode.

 <!-- For a full explanation see [Shortkeys](./06-shortkeys.md) -->